Back to Blog

 Flow-based method (also called sentence method)

-Write continuously as the professor speaks, creating one new line for each distinct point.
-Number each line for easy reference.
+The flow-based method (or sentence method) is a linear note-taking approach where you write continuously as the professor speaks, creating one new line for each distinct point and numbering each line for easy reference.
 This method prioritizes capturing everything over organization.

 Best for: Fast-paced lectures, when you're unclear about what's important, discussions where ideas connect unpredictably